 How will we meet up at the airport when we arrive?

-As you know, you are responsible for getting yourself to Stockholm’s Arlanda Airport (ARN) on Friday, May 12th.
+As you know, you are responsible for getting yourself to Copenhagen’s airport (CPH) on May 21st.
 Once your flight is arranged, you will let me know your arrival time.
-If you plan to arrive in Stockholm earlier than May 12, we’ll arrange an in-town meeting spot.
+Someone will be there to meet you at the airport.
+If you plan to arrive earlier than May 21, we’ll arrange an in-town meeting spot.